szonglin/enumerator/README.md

 # Enumerator
 A website to perform simple enumeration tasks:
-### Supported features:
+### Features:
 - I will fill this in later when the first iteration of the site is complete

 ### Planned features:
 - More conditions
-- Support for more enumeration methods
+- More enumeration methods
 - Faster algorithms for some conditions
-- Support for perms/combs with replacement
+- Perms/combs with replacement
-- Support for perms over circles / with other symmetries
+- Perms over circles / with other symmetries

 ### Usage:
 You can try the site by running